 The Library would like to thank and acknowledge the many community members, volunteers, Friends and staff who contributed to the strategic plan and provided invaluable guidance and feedback.

 There is no fiscal impact associated with accepting this report.

 Recommend Governing Board acceptance of the 2015-2020 Strategic Plan Report.
-Operations Committee members present at the September 8, 2015 meeting concur with this recommendation.

-To: Library JPA Governing Board
+To: Library JPA Operations Committee